maffi44/slice-4d-shooter/README.md

 For weaker hardware, the Slice prototype includes tools to control performance:

 *   **Lower Resolution:** Press `Num 7` to decrease the rendering resolution.
-Each press reduces it by 5%, which can significantly increase framerate.
+Each press reduces it by 5%, which can increase framerate.
 *   **Higher Resolution:** Press `Num 8` to increase the rendering resolution by 5%.
 *   **Shadows:** Press `Num 9` to toggle shadow rendering on/off.
-Disabling shadows can greatly improve performance.
+Disabling shadows can improve performance.

 Slice: 4D Shooter is in a playable prototype stage, and we have observed launch issues on some older laptops with integrated graphics and other specific hardware, particularly on Windows.